 Weather in Barcelona

-Summer is far and away the most popular time for Spain travel in Barcelona, and for good reason.
+Summer is far and away the most popular time to travel to Barcelona, and for good reason.
 The temperate coastal Spain climate is at its best this time of year.
 Average temperatures during the summer months of June, July and August range from 77 to 88 degrees Fahrenheit and despite the added heat from humidity, the cool ocean breeze joins the mix to create one of the finest climates anywhere in the world.
 The only drawback to summer travel in Barcelona is the crowds - increased tourist traffic during the summer leads to price hikes on hotels, airfare, and car rentals, so if you plan to visit during the summer, be sure to book your travel reservations far in advance.

 On the other hand, traveling to Barcelona during the fall, winter, or spring can come as a smart alternative for the more austere traveler.
 Prices near the seasonal low as the fall colors come into effect, and because of Barcelona's incredible geographic location, it rarely gets colder than 50 degrees Fahrenheit, even in the winter!
 Overall, it's really up to your personal tastes when deciding when to take a trip to Barcelona, and regardless of what time of year you choose to embark on your Spanish holiday, you are guaranteed to have a great time thanks to the delightful, consistent Spain climate Barcelona enjoys year-round.